anqurvanillapy/reap/README.md

 ====

-**reap** stands for **REverse Argument Parse**,  a simple tool to transform help-like strings of arguments into Python `argparse` codes.
+**reap** stands for **REverse Argument Parse**,  a simple tool to transform help messages of arguments into Python codes, embracing the built-in modules `argparse`.

 Installation
 ------------